Andersrapp/DarkHouseExtreme/README.md

 ### Download the .apk

-just click this [link](https://github.com/ChobiJava/DarkHouseExtreme/raw/master/app/app-release.apk) to download the apk directly to you phone and install it.
+Just click this [link](https://github.com/ChobiJava/DarkHouseExtreme/raw/master/app/app-release.apk) to download the apk directly to you phone and install it.
 You can also drag the apk to a running android emulator to install it

 ### Note
 This code won't run on a device which already has the signed version from Google Play already installed.